North Fork of the American River (Giant Gap)

 Just Downstream I (IV).
 Just downstream of Dominator is a straight forward rapid.
 We ran right, there is a ledge that drops out from under you and leaves you in a huge hole, you could easily get surfed in this one, At high water it may be terrifying.

 Just Downstream II (IV).
 A channel which leads down the right shore is turbulent and hole laden.
 There is a great surf wave at the bottom.
+Update 2017: Per Gavin Reiser, apparently the bottom waves are now a large ledge hole.
+Work left to avoid.

 Lunch Spot at the water fall just to the right.